 Parents or other non-scout relatives who wish to build their own derby cars are welcome to do so, but they can’t compete against the kids for awards.
 We always allow some time after the formal races to run non-competitive cars or rematches on the track for fun.

 - Cars from past races are not permitted.

-- Each car must pass inspection before it may compete.
-If a car does not pass inspection, the Scout and parent will be informed of the reason, and they will have the opportunity to fix the problem while the remaining weigh-ins are being completed that evening.
-After final approval, cars are collected and secured until the race day.
-No further changes or additions can be made to a car after turn-in
+- Cars must pass inspection to compete.
+Once approved, cars are collected and secured until the race day.
+No further changes or additions can be made to a car after turn-in.

-- Speed: Scouts compete for the fastest car within each Den.
-The six Den winners and the next 2 fastest cars overall re-compete for the fastest car in the Pack.
-Lowest total time across each set of heats determines the winner in each Den/Pack category.
+- Speed: Scouts compete for the fastest car within each den.
+Webelos and Arrows compete together.
+The five den winners and the next three fastest cars overall re-compete for the fastest car in the pack.
+Lowest total time across each set of heats determines the winner in each den/pack category.

-If there are any unforeseen circumstances during the race, the Race Official will use their best judgement to resolve the matter.
+Any unforeseen circumstances during the race will be resolved by the Race Official who will use their best judgment to resolve the matter fairly.
 The decisions of the Race Official are final.